 My mother made platters of homemade doughnuts for the entire neighborhood as well as homemade hot chocolate.
 My father put a floodlight on the back of the house and directed the beam of light on the ice so we could skate in the long, dark winter evenings.
 Everyone skated.
 Everyone was outdoors in the cold weather.
 The internet had not been invented yet--nor had cable TV come about.
-We had lots of time to play--after we finished our homework and our chores.
+We had time to play outdoors--after we finished our homework and our chores.

 If you can skate backwards, you are an excellent skater.
 I roller skated for a few years as a kid but could never go backwards.
 It took me the whole skating session to get warmed up so that I could skate forward decently.
 Then my friends and I would play roller derby.